-Level 1 Level 2 Level 3 Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly. unobservable inputs for the asset or liability.
+Level 1 Level 2 Level 3 Measurements based on quoted prices (unadjusted) in Measurements based on inputs other than quoted prices included active markets for identical in Level 1 that are observable for assets or liabilities that the entity can access at the the asset or liability, either directly or indirectly. orning barr abboots at the or man ootij.